-During December 2024, Andrei Homescu focused on enhancing secure interrupt handling in the zephyrproject-rtos/trusted-firmware-a repository.
-He addressed a critical bug affecting AArch64 systems by refining the restoration of FP and SIMD register contexts during secure-to-normal world transitions.
-Using C and ARM Assembly, Andrei refactored the interrupt handling flow to ensure correct use of spmd_smc_switch_state and accurate SIMD register address management.
-His work improved the reliability and security of context switching in embedded environments, reducing the risk of state corruption.
-The depth of his changes demonstrated strong expertise in low-level system programming and ARM architecture internals.
+During December 2024, Andrei Homescu focused on improving secure interrupt handling in the zephyrproject-rtos/trusted-firmware-a repository.
+He addressed a critical bug affecting AArch64 systems by refining the restoration of floating-point and SIMD register contexts during secure-to-normal world transitions.
+Using C and Assembly, Andrei refactored the interrupt handling logic to ensure correct use of spmd_smc_switch_state and accurate base register offsets for SIMD contexts.
+This low-level system programming work enhanced the reliability and security of context switching in embedded ARM environments.
+The changes were validated through code review and targeted testing, demonstrating careful attention to correctness and maintainability.

 Month: 2024-12 — Monthly summary for zephyrproject-rtos/trusted-firmware-a focusing on key accomplishments, major bug fixes, and business impact.
 This period delivered a critical improvement to AArch64 secure interrupt handling by stabilizing FP/SIMD context restoration, and corrected SIMD address handling to ensure robust secure-to-normal world resume.
 These changes enhance system reliability, security posture, and maintainability of the trusted firmware path.